lngng/moDSTogether/README.md

 - Graphical interface.

 - We'll be using git with github specifically, and its a git app... from and for GitHub.
 (It's worth noting again the difference between git and git hosts like github. git is to github as porn is to pornhub.
-There are other options btw, like gitlabs, bitbucket, etc.)
+There are other options like Gitlab, Bitbucket, etc.)

 - It's aimed at people new to git who want to do exactly what we're trying to do: open a project up to a small team for colloaboration.